solodev/cloud-documentation/src/quickstart/cms/cdn/index.md

     <div style="margin-left: 30px; width: 80%;">
       <h2>WordPress CDN</h2>
       <p style="font-size: .9rem;"><strong>Prerequisites:</strong> you need a <a href="https://console.aws.amazon.com/acm/" target="_blank">certificate</a> with the name of site you are trying to launch <br>and have an existing <a href="/quickstart/cms/wordpress" target="_blank">WordPress</a>.</p>
-      <p class="mt-2">Boost your site's speed by delivering content from servers near your visitors.</p>
+      <p class="mt-2" style="margin-bottom: 0;">Boost your site's speed by delivering content from servers near your visitors.</p>
     </div>
   </div>
   <div>